chr0nikler/chr0nikler.github.io/_posts/2023-10-22-How-I-Recovered-From-Debilitating-Jumpers-Knee.md

 3. How I rehabbed Jumper's Knee.
 4. Where I am now.

 This article will be long and in-depth.
 I will address the above points in a factual fashion first, and then add my perspective as a patient.
 I do not touch on the science behind why certain aspects of recovery work.
 It burdens you with additional knowledge that has no bearing on your ability to recover.
-If the reader wishes to know more for his or her personal gain, just contact me and I can forward you additional sources.
-Podcasts, research articles, etc. You can save yourself some time and look up "Jake Turra."
+If the reader wishes to know more for his or her personal gain, just contact me and I can forward the sources.
+Podcasts, research articles, etc. You can save yourself some time and look up "Jake Tuura."
 He has all the answers.

 I will also avoid as much clinical terminology as possible.
 I will only introduce it if, in your attempts to find out more about the problem, these terms come up and it behooves you to know them rather than run from them.